secretGeek/today-i-learned-staging/css/dark_mode_css.md

 Once you're finished with that you can now trust that you've captured pretty much all the colors into variables.

-Comment out you `@media` section for now, to return your site to its usual appearance.
-And turn on the [dark reader extension](https://darkreader.org) (you may need to install it if you don't have it already).
+Comment out your `@media` section for now, to return your site to its usual appearance.

+You may take this moment to perform some "rationalization" of the different colors you've extracted.
+If multiple different variables have the same value -- but they should just be one variable?
+Perhaps some variables are the same color, but expressed in different ways (`hex` versus `rgb()`, versus `hsl()` etc.) Rationalizing/consolidating is optional, but it's a good moment to see any obvious improvements you can make.

+Now install the [dark reader extension](https://darkreader.org) and turn it on.

-This will implement a passable example of dark mode for your site.
+This will show you a passable example of dark mode for your site.

-Using your browser's dev tools, looked the css that dark reader generated to set new values for all your variables.
+Using your browser's dev tools, look at the css that `darkreader` generated for all your variables.

 If you had variables like this: